Back To Search Results

 • Urinary retention

-A devastating complication of a caudal block is total spinal anesthesia that can occur from an inadvertent dural puncture with subsequent intrathecal injection of local anesthetic.[23]
-This issue is much more common in infants due to the caudad displacement of the dural sac that ends at the S3-4 level (as compared to S1-2 in adults).
-Also, caudal epidural blocks have a higher incidence of local anesthetic-related seizures than brachial plexus or lumbar or thoracic epidural blocks.
-Brown et al. reported a 0.69% rate of seizure development with caudal anesthesia as compared to 0.01% for patients with lumbar or thoracic epidurals.[24]
-Thus, administering a test dose with epinephrine is vital to detect an intravascular injection.
+A severe complication of a caudal block is total spinal anesthesia, which can occur from an inadvertent dural puncture followed by intrathecal injection of local anesthetic.[28]
+This complication is more common in infants due to the caudal displacement of the dural sac, which ends at the S3-S4 level (compared to S1-S2 in adults).
+Additionally, caudal epidural blocks have a higher incidence of local anesthetic-related seizures compared to brachial plexus or lumbar or thoracic epidural blocks.
+Brown et al reported a 0.69% rate of seizures with caudal anesthesia, compared to 0.01% for lumbar or thoracic epidurals.[29]
+Thus, administering a test dose with epinephrine is essential for detecting intravascular injection.

 Clinical Significance